madrobby/downtime/README.md

       "availability": "up|partial|down", // default: down
       "urls": "url pattern (regex) of affected services, possibly an array", "starts_at": "UTC timestamp", // required
-      "ends_at": "UTC timestamp" // if not given, can assume 1 hour }
+      "ends_at": "UTC timestamp", // if not given, can assume 1 hour "updated_at": "UTC timestamp",
+      "log": [ // optional, possible while repair is going on {
+           "timestamp": "UTC timestamp",
+           "description": "text or HTML info about current repair status, etc" } // etc
+      ]
+    }
     // moar
   ]